Sudan prosecution to investigate detention of activist

 The Public Prosecution in Khartoum has started an investigation into the detention of Abdelmalik Mousa by militiamen of the Rapid Support Forces (RSF) in Khartoum more than a month ago.

 The human rights activist was detained by RSF officers in downtown Khartoum on March 3.
-The agents who detained him used physical and verbal violence.
+The officers who held him used physical and verbal violence.
 They claimed they belonged to the RSF Intelligence Department.

 Two days later, lawyers filed a complaint to the Public Prosecutor.
 Mousa was held in a manner similar to “criminal kidnapping”, they said in a press statement.